open-telemetry/opentelemetry-specification/specification/tracing-api.md

 `SpanId` A valid span identifier is an 8-byte array with at least one non-zero byte.

 `TraceOptions` contain details about the trace.
-Unlike TraceState values, TraceOptions are present in all traces.
-Currently, the only TraceOption is a boolean `IsSampled` value.
+Unlike Tracestate values, TraceOptions are present in all traces.
+Currently, the only TraceOption is a boolean `recorded` [flag](https://www.w3.org/TR/trace-context/#recorded-flag-00000001).

-`TraceState` carries system-specific configuration data, represented as a list of key-value pairs.
+`Tracestate` carries system-specific configuration data, represented as a list of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.

-TraceState keys are opaque strings up to 256 characters.
-They MUST begin with a lowercase letter, and can only contain lowercase letters `a-z`, digits `0-9`, underscores `_`, dashes `-`, asterisks `*`, and forward slashes `/`.

-TraceState values are opaque strings up to 256 characters, in the ASCII RFC0020 format (i.e., the range `0x20` to `0x7E`) except for `,` and `=`.
+Please review the W3C specification for detials on the [Tracestate field](https://www.w3.org/TR/trace-context/#tracestate-field).

 ## Span